Jiya-OH/tp/docs/UserGuide.md

 Examples:
 * `status 1 s/OFFERED` changes the status to `offered`
 * `status 1 s/selected` will result in an error as `selected` is not a given status.

+### Adding or changing the deadline: `deadline INDEX YYYY-MM-DD`

+Tips: Note that we can change deadline and status by either using their own command, or using the general edit command.
+Examples:
+* `status 1 s/OFFERED` is equivalent to `edit 1 s/OFFERED`
+* `deadline 2 2026-03-25` is equivalent to `edit 2 d/2026-03-25`
+This is intended to give user more flexibility in entering command.
+This is a feature not a bug.

 ### Deleting an application : `delete`